mpaolino/cuadraditosxo/README.md

 This activity was developed with ease of use in mind.

-Just fire the app and point the XO camera to QR target and Cuadraditos will automatically save the decoded URL on the clipboard to be opened in the browser by the user.
+Just fire the app and point the XO camera to QR target and Cuadraditos will automatically detect the decoded URL and open it in the default browser.
+If the decoded text is not a URL it will display it on Write activity.

 Authors
 =======